gkopacz/CyberSec-HomeLab/Day05-Setup-Splunk-Logging-and-Monitoring/README.md

 I could see logs with details like EventCode 4634 and the computer name DC01.adlab.local, confirming that the pipeline from forwarder to indexer was fully functional.
 Everything was flowing as intended.

-## 7️⃣ Install Sysmon with Custom Config on the Domain Controller
+## 7️⃣ Deploy Sysmon with Custom Config on the Domain Controller

 To enrich my log telemetry with deep system-level visibility, I installed Sysmon on the Domain Controller and configured it with SwiftOnSecurity’s hardened ruleset.
 Sysmon provides granular monitoring of process creation, network connections, and registry modifications.